Mazda Familia: Ninth generation (BJ; 1998)

 The ninth generation BJ Familia was introduced on 9 June 1998 and released on 29 September 1998 as a 1999 model.
-Body styles included a four-door sedan and a five-door S-Wagon (sold as the Protegé5 in the United States and Canada, 323F in Europe, and as the Astina NU in some Asian countries).
+Body styles included a four-door saloon and a five-door S-Wagon (sold as the Protegé5 in the United States and Canada, 323F in Europe, and as the Astina NU in some Asian countries).
 In Japan there was also a traditional five-door light van (station wagon for commercial use) sold under the Familia nameplate, but this car was simply a rebadged Nissan.
 A 4EC automatic transmission and two five-speed manual transmissions were available.
 All-wheel drive is optional.

 The Japanese Mazda Familia had all-wheel drive as an option.
 In North America, the ES's engine was still 1.8 liters, but for the eighth generation it was a smaller version of the 626's engine (the FP) rather than the sportier engine shared with the Miata which had been used previously.
 The rear disc brakes of the ES were downgraded to drums.

 Mazda 323s were used as police cars by some police departments such as the Singapore Police Force as Fast Response Cars (FRCs) until they were retired in 2016.

-The Familia Van and Familia Business Wagon were introduced for 2000, and continued to be supplied by Nissan under an OEM deal, based on the Wingroad.
+The Familia Van and Familia Business Wagon were introduced for 2000, and continued to be supplied by Nissan under an OEM deal, based on the Nissan AD.